quark-engine/quark-engine/README.md

  GENERATED_RULE_DIR
 )

-# web_editor: the file path for generated rules web editor.
+# param: web_editor: the file path for generated rules web editor.
-# percentile_rank: the percentile number of api filter rank.
+# param: percentile_rank: the percentile number of api filter rank.
-# For example, percentile_rank=0.2 filter the APIs that over 20% of used count
+#        For example, percentile_rank=0.2 use 20% least usage count APIs to generate rules
 radiocontrast.rule_generate(percentile_rank=0.2, web_editor="ahmyth.html")
 ```

-### Web Report

 ### Parallelizing Quark
 Now Quark supports multiprocessing for analyzing APKs parallelly.
 By adding the option `--multi-process`, you can set the number of processes.